mlissner/michaeljaylissner.com/content/some-thoughts-on-celery.md

  - Let Celery run as the `www-data` user?
     - But apparently that's a bad idea.

 As you can tell, I don't feel strongly that any of these are the right solution.
-I am convinced though that Celery has a bad smell and that it's ripe for a leaner solution to fill some of its use cases.
+I am convinced though that Celery has a bad smell and that it's ripe for a leaner solution to fill some of its simpler use cases.
 I'm currently considering switching to a simpler task queue, but I don't know that I'll do it since Celery is the de-facto one for Django projects.

 We deserve a good, simple, reliable task queue though, and I wonder if there are good ideas for what could be changed in Celery to make that possible.

+I, for one, would love to never spend another minute trying to make RabbitMQ and Celery play nicely together.

 [^1]: In truth Celery is a classic love/hate relationship.
 On the one hand, it evokes posts like this one, but on the other, it allows me to send tasks to a background queue and distribute loads among many servers.
 Hell, it's good enough for Instagram.
 On the other hand, god damn it, when it fails I go nuts.